Lancaster West Estate: Geography

 Grenfell Road was extended to the north of Bomore Road.

 To the north of phase 1, and on the original plot is Kensington Aldridge Academy and the Kensington Leisure Centre which replaced the once listed Silchester Road Baths.
 Further phases took in the land to the east of Clarendon Road, bounded by Lancaster Road, St Marks Road and Cornwall Crescent, including Verity Close and Camelford Walk.

 The estate is served by two London Underground Stations, Latimer Road station and Ladbroke Grove station.

 History

 Eighteenth-century Notting Hill was entirely rural and laid to grass.
 As the suburbs reached here, there was an oversupply of middle-class housing, bordering on the poor suburbs which serviced them.
-The poor lived in the Potteries, Notting Dale, Jennings Buildings and Kensall New Town.
-The women were mainly 'In Service'.
+The poor lived in the Potteries, Notting Dale, Jennings Buildings and Kensal New Town.
+The women were mainly in service.

 Potteries

 Samuel Lake, the founder of the Potteries, was a night soil collector by profession, and his associate, Stevens, invested £100 to buy some land in Connaught Square, where he established piggeries, before moving them into the Dale.

 Between 1837 and 1842, a part of the Dale to the east of Pottery Lane was fenced off to create a racecourse, the Kensington Hippodrome; the race track followed the line of Clarendon Road.
 This venture overlooked a public right of way that was used to avoid passing through the piggeries.
 The locals vigorously removed the fence at Ladbroke Grove and were supported by the parish.
 Furthermore, the ground, as suggested by the name 'potteries', was of soft clay, which made it unpopular with jockeys and most of the time unsuitable for either racing or training.
 The last Grand Steeplechase, recorded in a set of prints by Henry Alken Junior, was in 1841, and the Hippodrome closed in 1842.
 The Hippodrome fence stopped the piggeries physically expanding, and further compacted the increasing population.

 The Poor Law Commissioners, in their fourth report, commented on the houses in the Potteries; "Some cottages at Notting Dale inhabited by Irish families and called the potteries are built over stagnant water.
 In some instances the floors have given way and one end of the room rests in the stagnant pool while the other end still being dry contains the bed or straw mattress on which the family sleeps."